MercyAndati/car-rental-system/README.md

 # car-rental-system
-In this ystem the customer is requiered to enter their name , email , phone number and choose a car from the available ones, (enter the numbwr plte as diplayed in the table).
+In this system the customer is required to enter their name, email, phone number and choose a car from the available ones, (enter the number plate as displayed in the table).
-If the numberpalte entered is correct, the user is requered to enter the number of day they will borrow the car for.
-The car details together with the cutomer name and price are displayed to indicate the car has been lended successfully.
+If the numberplate entered is correct, the user is required to enter the number of days they will borrow the car for.
+The car details together with the customer name and price are displayed to indicate the car has been landed successfully.

 Here are the classes and methods used.
-DOCUMENTATION

 CLASSES AND METHODS
 CAR CLASS
   ATTRIBUTES: